-With the help of City of Austin Mayor Steve Adler, a strong coalition of realtors, and non-profits, many veterans could have homes before Veterans Day.
+With the help of Mayor Steve Adler, a strong coalition of realtors, and non-profits, the family is living in a home.
+They will be just one of many families Austin plans to help, all before Veterans Day.
 The effort is titled, “Housing Heroes.”

 Mayor Adler says social service agencies will scope the prospective properties to make sure they are up to code before they refer a veteran.

 Avesta Communities, Roscoe Properties, and Artisia Real Estate are some of the real estate companies who have already signed up to help the veterans.